Video Guide

 From your Personal Overview page - Recommended if you want to check-in metrics from multiple teams from a single place

-To check-in a metric, click into the desired week, enter your check-in value and provide any context
+To check-in a measurable, click into the desired cell, enter your check-in value, and provide context to validate the number

 Check-ins will appear Red or Green based on whether they hit or missed your desired target.
 If context has been added to a check-in, it will be denoted by the paragraph formatting icon